 I am an applied microeconomist who studies empirical questions in household finance.
 My research lies at the intersection of economics and psychology, with a particular interest in understanding how consumers make financial decisions and how such decisions affect well-being and market outcomes.
 My research also explores how the financial decisions of households may be unintentionally influenced by features of the institutional environment that surrounds them.

-Prior to joining UW–Madison, I was a Postdoctoral Research Fellow at the University of Chicago’s Booth School of Business.
-I also previously worked as an Economist in the Office of Research at the Consumer Financial Protection Bureau.
+Prior to joining UW–Madison, I was a postdoctoral research fellow at the University of Chicago’s Booth School of Business.
+I also previously worked as an economist in the Office of Research at the Consumer Financial Protection Bureau.

-Publications
+Selected Publications

 Department